drigberg/NeonOrbDestroyer/README.md

-# Neon Orb Destroyer
+# The House of Glow

 ## About

-You're a person who hates neon orbs!
-Destroy them!
+You're trapped in the House of Glow!
+Fight your way out!

-## TODO: POC
+## TODO: V1

 ### Arena

+- bigger map, zoomed out
 - pause

 ### Audio